jdrouet/jdrouet.github.io/content/posts/202311030600-thoughts-on-gitmoji.md

 +++
-title = "My thoughts on gitmoji" summary = "Just use conventional commits, keep things simple." date = 2023-11-03
+title = "My thoughts on gitmoji" description = "Just use conventional commits, keep things simple." date = 2023-11-03

+[taxonomies]
+tags = ["git", "good practices"]
 +++

 First, **I have nothing against conventional commits.** Enforcing conventions when working on a project or codebase is the best way to maintain a clean and understandable project.
 While it may take time for newcomers to join and adopt these conventions, once they do, it becomes easier for them to contribute.